hiamitchaurasia/FetchWallpaper/README.md

 -----
 This program is a console application.
 Creating a UI for this is a bit overkill.

-	FetchWallpaper.exe <categories>
+	FetchWallpaper.exe [OPTIONS] <random|member>

-You can give as arguments, the id's of the subcategories you want to have as background.
-If this isn't specified, it will just take a random wallpaper.
+Options

+	-d, --delay=VALUE          The amount of time in minutes the program waits to fetch a new wallpaper -u, --user=VALUE           The id of the user you want the favourites from.
+Only usable in MEMBER mode.
+	-f, --folder=VALUE         The id of the user folder.
+Only usable in MEMBER mode.
+This is optional.
+	-c                         The id's of the categories you want in RANDOM mode.
+	-h, --help                 Show this message and exit

+This application has 2 modes.
+You can run in *random* mode and in *member*.
+Default you are always running in random mode and you can define categories to filter.
+In member mode, you can define a user id (from the Wallpaperup site) and an optional folder id (A categorized favourite from the given user) to select a random wallpaper.

 To run this program at startup.
 Just create a shortcut of this program and place this in your startup folder (start > programs > startup).
 Then in the properties of this shortcut, set the target to something like this

-	C:\<change this to your path>\FetchWallpaper.exe 39
+	C:\<change this to your path>\FetchWallpaper.exe -u 1 -f 5 -d 30 member

-So next time you run this program, you will get a random **car** wallpaper, because 39 is the category id for cars.
+So next time you run this program, you will get a wallpaper from user id 1, favourites category id 5 every 30 minutes.

 This program also creates a log file.
 When you do not get any wallpapers, check this file or contact me if you have any questions.